ChaoyingYang/SuperGraph/README.md

 This repository is organized as:
 - [code](https://github.com/ChaoyingYang/SuperGraph/tree/master/code) contains the corresonding codes.
-- [data](https://github.com/ChaoyingYang/SuperGraph/tree/master/data) contains the used data from CWRU dataset, Gearbox dataset, ans KAT dataset.
+- [data](https://github.com/ChaoyingYang/SuperGraph/tree/master/data) contains the used data from CWRU dataset, Gearbox dataset, and KAT dataset.

 ## Usage